erikrose/blessings/README.rst

 code pretty, too:

 * Use styles, color, and maybe a little positioning without necessarily clearing the whole screen first.
-* Leave more than one screenful of scrollback in the buffer after your program exits, like a well-behaved command-line app should.
+* Leave more than one screenful of scrollback in the buffer after your program exits, like a well-behaved command-line application should.
 * Get rid of all those noisy, C-like calls to ``tigetstr`` and ``tparm``, so your code doesn't get crowded out by terminal bookkeeping.
 * Act intelligently when somebody redirects your output to a file, omitting the